 Throughout my career in small companies and large, I’ve always been appalled by the number of people who seem to complain all of the time.
 These people don’t seem to realize that they are hurting themselves, as well as other people’s productivity, and the company they are working for.

-I’ve always thought that I might be overly sensitive, but recently I saw an old survey done by badbossoloy.com, which claims that a majority of employees spend 10 hours or more a month complaining or listening to others complain, and nearly one third spend 20 or more hours.
+I’ve always thought that I might be overly sensitive, but recently I saw an old survey that was conducted by badbossoloy.com, which claims that a majority of employees spend 10 hours or more a month complaining or listening to others complain, and nearly one third spend 20 or more hours.
 No startup can afford that huge cost in emotional capital, as well as productivity!

 In the survey, negativity is seen as an indictment of bad managers, but I believe it is also an indictment of whiners.
-Ten to twenty hours a month is a lot of time to waste, not to mention the indirect time lost of the listeners, and the morale impact.
+Ten to twenty hours a month is a lot of time to waste, not to mention the indirect time lost of the listeners and the impact on team morale.

 What does all this mean, and how do you correct it, or prevent it in your startup?
 Here are some recommendations from experts for proactive and recovery actions by all parties to minimize the problem in both employee and management ranks: